 If we have sponsored your entry into the UK we are obliged as a Student Sponsor to report changes in your circumstances to the UK Home Office and/or other Government agencies.
-As a result of reporting such changes, we may be obliged to withdraw our sponsorship in which case you will not be able to continue on your course and you will have to leave the country.
-You must also comply with the specific responsibilities that, as the holder of a Student Visa you will owe us.
-Full details of these responsibilities will be provided to you once you have registered but you can find a summary in our Codes of Practice (for International students) https://www.herts.ac.uk/study/how-to-apply/your-offer-package
+As a result of reporting such changes, we may be obliged to withdraw our sponsorship in which case you will not be able to continue on your course and you will have to leave the UK and return to your home country.
+You must also comply with the specific responsibilities that, as the holder of a Student Route visa, you will owe us.
+Full details of these responsibilities will be provided to you once you have registered but you can find a summary in UPR SA18 Requirements for Student Route Applicants and Students by following this link.